binkley/homebrewery-files/warpipes.md

 \column

-Spells are never upcast when played from your _Warpipes_.
+A spell is always cast at its lowest level when played from your instrument.
 DC for magical effects depend on the rarity of your instrument.
 If a spell cast with pipes requires [Concentration](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration), you must continue playing those pipes to maintain it.
-The spell ends if you stop playing for any reason.
+The spell ends if you stop playing those pipes for any reason.

 #### Famous Pipes